What happened to Khanthang Paite? The I-League winner whose career spiralled down after joining East Bengal | Goal.com

 "I watched my uncle - N. Khenthang Paite - playing football on TV, he used to play for Mohun Bagan and it was a match against East Bengal with so many people at the stadium.
 That is when I changed my mind, that I want to play football," the 34-year-old explained.

-Khenthang ended up sharing the Bagan dressing room with the likes of Chima Okorie and Somatai Shaiza, but it would not have been possible but for his uncle's intervention.
+Khenthang had notably shared the Bagan dressing room with the likes of Chima Okorie and Somatai Shaiza, and Khanthang's dream of becoming a footballer would not have been fulfilled if not for his uncle's intervention.

 "My family was not in favour of me becoming a footballer because they saw how much my uncle had to struggle in order to become one.
 It took time to convince my parents but first I had to convince my uncle that I want to become a footballer.
 Initially, he was telling me that 'it is very difficult, you can get injured' and all but I had made up my mind that I want to become a footballer.